BankingofThings/BoT-Android-Things-SDK/README.md

 A. Finn supports observable and callback patterns.

 For the callback pattern there are 3 callbacks:
-    * Finn.StartCallback: notifies when device is paired.
+    Markup : * Finn.StartCallback: notifies when device is paired.
     * Finn.GetActionsCallback: returns a list of ActionModels.
     * Finn.TriggerActionCallback: notifies when an action is triggered.